Khushbu551/Love-Calculator/README.md

   - 😊 Between 41%–70%
   - 🤞 Between 21%–40%
   - 💔 Below 20%
-- Name formatting (First letter capitalized)
-- Input validation (empty fields not allowed)
-- Fully responsive (if styled properly in CSS)

 ---

 ## 🛠 Tech Used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- JavaScript (Vanilla)
+- JavaScript

 **Note:** THis project was built for learning purposes to explore and practice [mention technologies].
 Security and production-level optimizations are not the primary focus.